sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 	glite-wms-job-list-match -d homer simple.jdl # replace homer with your delegation id, in this case your login name

-.. note:: The '-a' option should not be used frequently.
-It creates a proxy of your certificate 'on-the-fly' when the job is submitted; therefore '-a' is quite inefficient when submitting hundreds of jobs.
+.. note:: The ``-a`` option should not be used frequently.
+It creates a proxy of your certificate 'on-the-fly' when the job is submitted; therefore ``-a`` is quite inefficient when submitting hundreds of jobs.

 Your job is now ready.
 Continue to the next step to submit it to the Grid!